Infanta María Josefa of Spain

-Infanta María Josefa of Spain (María Josefa Carmela; 6 July 1744 – 8 December 1801) was the second surviving daughter of King Charles VII of Naples and III of Sicily and his wife, Maria Amalia of Saxony.
+Infanta María Josefa of Spain (María Josefa Carmela; 6 July 1744 – 8 December 1801) was the second surviving daughter of King Carlo VII of Naples and III of Sicily and his wife, Maria Amalia of Saxony.
 Born in Naples, she and her family arrived in Barcelona in October 1759 at the age of fifteen.
-At the accession of her father to the Spanish throne as Charles III in August 1759, she became an Infanta of Spain.
-She lived at her father's court, then of her brother Charles IV's.
+At the accession of her father to the Spanish throne as Carlos III in August 1759, she became an Infanta of Spain.
+She lived at her father's court, then that of her brother Carlos IV.
 She died unmarried and childless.